mudit1729/ba_in_the_large/README.md

 - Efficient sparse bundle adjustment implementation in Python (using SciPy)
 - High-performance C++ implementation using Ceres Solver (10-12x faster)
 - Support for large datasets with thousands of cameras and points
-- Interactive 3D visualization of reconstruction before and after optimization
+- Interactive 3D visualization with GPU acceleration using Plotly
+- 3D camera representations as triangular meshes for better interpretation
 - Synchronized interactive views with real-time angle information
 - Command-line interface with comprehensive options
 - Performance comparison between Python and C++ implementations
+- HTML export capabilities for sharing results

 ## Requirements